Town and Gown Event Recipes

 1/2 pound firm tofu, pressed between paper towels with a weight on top for 10 minutes to get rid of excess moisture

 2 garlic cloves, roasted and peeled from a whole head of garlic

 1 teaspoon mellow or white miso

 Preheat oven to 400 degrees.
 Cut 1/3 of the top of a whole head of garlic off.
-Pour 2 teaspoons of olive oil over the cut top, wrap the whole head in foil.
-Roast a whole head of garlic in a 400 degree oven for 40 minutes, let cool.
-In a food processor, combine tofu, olive oil, lemon juice, salt, garlic, and miso.
+Pour 2 teaspoons of olive oil over the cut top and wrap the whole head in foil.
+Roast the whole head of garlic in a 400 degree oven for 40 minutes, let cool.
+In a food processor, combine tofu, olive oil, lemon juice, salt, 2 roasted garlic cloves, and miso.
 Process, stopping a few times to scrape down the sides, until tofu is smooth.
 It may have a slight granular texture.
 Adjust seasonings to your liking.